Providing life-saving, life-changing support and information for mums and babies

 What is Team Mum?

-Team Mum’s Pregnant Women’s Groups are designed to bring pregnant women together into groups to provide life-changing and life-saving information on how women can keep themselves and their babies safe during pregnancy, birth and beyond.
+Team Mum’s Pregnant Women’s Groups are designed to bring pregnant women together into groups to provide life-saving information on how women can keep themselves and their babies safe during pregnancy, birth and beyond.

 Pregnant Women’s Groups have emerged as a popular and effective approach for improving maternal and neonatal health outcomes in low- and middle-income countries.
 Women are invited to six sessions that cover information such as: recognising pregnancy danger signs, the importance of antenatal and postnatal care, giving birth in hospital and caring for your newborn.